-Never Put Out the Fire: What 1 Thessalonians 5 Teaches About Keeping Hope Alive
+Never Put Out the Fire: How to Keep Your Hope Alive

-Do not quench the Spirit; do not reject prophecies; hold firmly to what is good.
-Paul was giving the Thessalonians more than advice.
-He was giving them a way to keep hope alive.
+Do not quench the Spirit.
+Do not reject what God has spoken.
+Paul gave the Thessalonians more than advice; he gave them a way to keep hope alive every day.

 Do not quench the Spirit; do not utterly reject prophecies, but examine everything; hold firmly to that which is good, abstain from every form of evil.
 1 Thessalonians 5:19, 22 (NASB2020)